 Seeing more sunlight spearing through the trees, she pulled harder.
 Her sounds rose up above the trees.

 More beams of light pierced the sun.
 It was getting brighter all around her and the tingling along her skin quickly turned into a dull burning sensation.
-She couldn’t stop moving, her cries rising up as she tried to steel herself to burning to death on the stump.
+She couldn’t stop moving, her cries rising up as she tried to steel herself from burning to death on the stump.

 Black smoke swirled around her.
 It was faint at first but getting thicker with every second.
 She couldn’t twist enough to see her skin burning but she felt the agonies rippling along her sides and buttocks.
 She could smell the sake in the air as she took a deep breath to scream louder.